lirios/qtgsettings/README.md

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.

+You can also specify the following options:

+ * `projects.QtGSettings.useStaticAnalyzer:true` to enable the Clang static analyzer

 ## Licensing

 Licensed under the terms of the GNU Lesser General Public License version 3.